josephinewilliams8/Monitor-Reader/README.md

 Once they have been recorded, insert the values into **lines 63-64** of '_calibration_ocr.py_.'
 Run '_calibration_ocr.py_' to check the accuracy of the program.

 _If all of the readings are correct:_ Woohoo!
-Go into 'livestream_ocr.py' and insert brightness/contrast values into **lines 150-151** and then run the file; the system should be up and running properly.
+Go into '_livestream_ocr.py_' and insert brightness/contrast values into **lines 150-151** and then run the file; the system should be up and running properly.

 _If some of the readings are still incorrect:_ The camera hardware may need to be moved in order to get a more clear picture of the display, as the resolution of the display is too small to get an accurate reading.
 Fix the camera's location, and perform calibration tests again.

-# Why HSV Masking?
+# Why use HSV Masking?
-Insert info here about why we do HSV masking instead of something like B/W or RGB.
+--

-# What is Optical Character Recognition?
+# What is Optical Character Recognition (OCR)?
-Insert info here about what OCR is/what it does.

-# Connect to Git Repo in VSCode
-In order to clone this Git Repo on Windows, click the green <>Code button, and coppy the HTTPS address.
-Change to the working directory where you would like to clone the directory.
-Then type:

-	git clone <HTTPS ADDRESS>

-Then, press Enter to create a local clone on your device.
+--

 # Important Libraries
 **OpenCV:** Open-source computer vision library used for machine learning and image processing.
 Performs operations including (but not limited to) cropping, resizing, color transformations, adding shapes, loading and saving images, thresholding, and sharpening.